Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work we present \model{}, a parameter efficient an all MLP-based model for IMTS forecasting.
+In this work we present \model{}, a parameter efficient and all MLP-based model for IMTS forecasting.
 Our architecture incorporates ISCAM, a novel method for aggregating irregularly sampled univariate time series that, despite its simplicity, outperforms existing approaches.
 Additionally, we generalize linear temporal projection layers to IMTS forecasting targets by introducing \ctd{} and yield equal or better performance than previously applied solutions.

-In our experiments, we show that \model{} establishes a new state-of-the-art forecasting accuracy on three real-world and 42 semisynthetic datasets, despite its architectural simplicity.
+In our experiments, we show that \model{} establishes a new state-of-the-art forecasting accuracy on three out of four evaluated datasets, despite its architectural simplicity.
 We note that our model has difficulty handling time series with a large number of channels, as the parameter count in the fully connected layers increases significantly, which is associated with higher test error.
 For future work, we plan on expanding our model to the related fields of IMTS classification and interpolation.
-Furthermore, we will investigate \model{}'s applicability to probabilistic IMTS forecasting, where it could serve as an encoder of conditional normalizing flows~\cite{Yalavarthi2024.Probabilistic,Yalavarthi2024.Marginalization}.
+Furthermore, we will investigate \model{}'s applicability to probabilistic IMTS forecasting, where it could serve as an encoder of conditional normalizing flows~\cite{Yalavarthi2025.Probabilistic,Yalavarthi2025.Reliable}.